SEPTEMBER 17 – TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 25:1-28:13; GALATIANS 3:10-22; PSALM 61:1-8; PROVERBS 23:17-18

 The ‘mountain of the Lord’, speaks of the government of God established through Christ and mediated to the heart of the believer by the Holy Spirit.
 In contrast, ‘Moab’ symbolizes that which wars against the knowledge of God’s glory.
 Moab is a type of the flesh that wars against the Spirit.

-The Apostle Paul uses this imagery when he teaches New Testament believers to walk in the Spirit so they do not fulfill the lusts of the flesh (Galatians 5:16).
-He teaches believers that the weapons of their warfare are not of the flesh.
-Instead, they refute the flesh.
+The Apostle Paul uses this imagery when he teaches New Testament believers to walk in the Spirit, so that they do not fulfill the lusts of the flesh (Galatians 5:16).
+He teaches believers that the weapons of their warfare do not come from their old nature ‘in Adam’, the flesh.
+They are to refute the flesh.

 2 Corinthians 10:3-6 3 For though we walk in the flesh, we do not war according to the flesh, 4 for the weapons of our warfare are not of the flesh, but divinely powerful for the destruction of fortresses.
 5 We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ, 6 and we are ready to punish all disobedience, whenever your obedience is complete.